corazawaf/coraza.io/content/docs/tutorials/introduction.md

 Key Features:

-* ⇲ **Drop-in** - Coraza is a drop-in alternative to replace Trustwave ModSecurity Engine [(planned to be deprecated on July 1, 2024)](https://www.modsecurity.org/) and supports industry-standard SecLang rule sets.
+* ⇲ **Drop-in** - Coraza is an alternative engine that has partial compatibility with ~Trustwave~[OWASP ModSecurity Engine](https://github.com/owasp-modsecurity/modsecurity/) and supports industry-standard SecLang rule sets.

-* 🔥 **Security** -  Coraza runs the [OWASP Core Rule Set (CRS)](https://coreruleset.org) to protect your web applications from a wide range of attacks, including the OWASP Top Ten, with a minimum of false alerts.
+* 🔥 **Security** -  Coraza runs the [OWASP CRS](https://coreruleset.org) to protect your web applications from a wide range of attacks, including the OWASP Top Ten, with a minimum of false alerts.
 CRS protects from many common attack categories including SQL Injection (SQLi), Cross Site Scripting (XSS), PHP & Java Code Injection, HTTPoxy, Shellshock, Scripting/Scanner/Bot Detection & Metadata & Error Leakages.

 * 🔌 **Extensible** - Coraza is a library at its core, with many integrations to deploy on-premise Web Application Firewall instances.
 Audit Loggers, persistence engines, operators, actions, create your own functionalities to extend Coraza as much as you want.